alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 ### HOTAS Buttons ####

-These commands are all bound to keys on my Throttle to make them do different things on tapping and on holding.
+These commands are all bound to keys on my throttle to make them do different things on tapping and on holding.

 * `docking request key`: Well, that one just sends a docking request using the